Index register: History

 In early computers without any form of indirect addressing, array operations had to be performed by modifying the instruction address, which required several additional program steps and used up more computer memory, a scarce resource in computer installations of the early era (as well as in early microcomputers two decades later).

-Index registers, commonly known as B-lines in early British computers, as B-registers on some machines and a X-registers on others, were first used in the British Manchester Mark 1 computer, in 1949.
+Index registers, commonly known as B-lines in early British computers, as B-registers on some machines and as X-registers on others, were first used in the British Manchester Mark 1 computer, in 1949.
 In general, index registers became a standard part of computers during the technology's second generation, roughly 1954–1966.
 Most machines in the IBM 700/7000 mainframe series had them, starting with the IBM 704 in 1954, though they were optional on some smaller machines such as the IBM 650 and IBM 1401.

 Early "small machines" with index registers include the AN/USQ-17, around 1960, and the 9 series of real-time computers from Scientific Data Systems, from the early 1960s.

 The 1962 UNIVAC 1107 has 15 X-registers, four of which were also A-registers.

 The 1964 GE-635 has 8 dedicated X-registers; however, it also allows indexing by the instruction counter or by either half of the A or Q register.

 The Digital Equipment Corporation (DEC) PDP-6, introduced in 1964, and the IBM System/360, announced in 1964, do not include dedicated index registers; instead, they have general-purpose registers (called "accumulators" in the PDP-6) that can contain either numerical values or addresses.
 The memory address of an operand is, in the PDP-6, the sum of the contents of a general-purpose register and an 18-bit offset and, on the System/360, the sum of the contents of two general-purpose registers and a 12-bit offset.
 The compatible PDP-10 line of successors to the PDP-6, and the IBM System/370 and later compatible successors to the System/360, including the current z/Architecture, work in the same fashion.

 The 1969 Data General Nova and successor Eclipse, and 1970 DEC PDP-11, minicomputers also provided general-purpose registers (called "accumulators" in the Nova and Eclipse), rather than separate accumulators and index registers, as did their Eclipse MV and VAX 32-bit superminicomputer successors.
-In the PDP-11 and VAX, all registers could be used when calculating the memory address of an operand; in the Nova, Eclipse, and Eclipse MV, only registers 2 and 3 could be used.
+In the PDP-11 and VAX, any register could be used when calculating the memory address of an operand; in the Nova, Eclipse, and Eclipse MV, only registers 2 and 3 could be used.

 The 1971 CDC STAR-100 has a register file of 256 64-bit registers, 9 of which are reserved.
 Unlike most computers, the STAR-100 instructions only have register fields and operand fields, so the registers serve more as pointer registers than as traditional index registers.

-While the Intel 8080 allowed indirect addressing via a register, the first microprocessor with a true index register appears to have been the 1974 Motorola 6800.
+While the 1972 Intel 8008 allowed indirect addressing via register pairs, the first microprocessor with a true index register appears to have been the 1974 Motorola 6800.